dougbutner/gold/README.md

 ## [🟡🔗 Get GOLDSIL LP Tokens](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=SILVER-silversilver)

-###  NGO Update:
+###  NGO Update

-We weren't (yet) able to secure our NGO in Peru as planned, but we are continuing in the direction of permacultural curation organization.
+The legal process wasn't possible for us to secure our NGO in Peru as planned, but we are continuing in the direction of permacultural curation organization.
+We really don't need an NGO to make this happen, but still plan to once we have a physical address to comply with regulations.

 [Join in on Telegram](https://t.me/ToMoonForEarth)